bdh-generalization/v6-hackathon/README.md

 There is a [cookiecutter for vantage6 algorithms](https://github.com/vantage6/cookiecutter_algorithm_python) that can help you create your own algorithm.
 Follow the instructions in the repo to start your own.
 Name the algorithm and the repo `v6_hackathon_[YOUR_NAME]`.
 Adding your name will make sure you won't overwrite your colleagues algorithm in the docker registry later.

+### Using poetry
 Personally I prefer to use poetry to manage dependencies.
-In order to use this, you need to change the dockerfile a bit.
+In order to use this, you will need to replace the requirements.txt with a pyproject.toml.
+This can be done automatically as follows:
+- Go into the folder you have just created with the cookiecutter
+- Execute `poetry init`
+- Follow the wizard

 ## Simple parallel algorithm